 The Lesson of The Belay on K2: Servant Leadership & Luck.

 What does the belay on K2 mean?
 Each of us draws different lessons from a story, depending on our life and our experiences.
 To me, what stands out is the selfless example of servant leadership demonstrated by the team.
 When the life of Art was at risk, his mates dropped everything, the goal of a lifetime, to help him to safety.
 While the team was unsuccessful, it may very well have been servant leadership on the part of Art who helped them make it to safety.
 Leadership and friendship at its finest is sacrifice, serving those we love.
-As climbers, it’s important for us to remember the lessons and examples of those who came before.
-We can all be servant leaders at one time or another.
-We don’t need all need an ice axe to be heroes.
+As climbers, we need to remember the lessons and examples of those who came before.
+We can all be servant leaders at one time or another; you don’t need an ice axe to be a hero.